pauljonescodes/Rutgers-University-Notes/Philosophy/Survey in Epistemology.md

     indicator.
 Mind-reading is believing that so or so is a mental state.

-[^8]: Heurestics fits nicely with process reliability, and I think that
+[^8]: Heuristics fits nicely with process reliability, and I think that
     in at least some way, our heuristics must be useful in abstracting something at sometime, for instance if we're be hunted by some other animal, it is not useful to question whether our perception is good,